mohamedelgendyx/Weather-Journal-App/README.md

 ## Building of the porject
-- Set up project environment, downloaded the required packages (node.js and express.js).
+- Set up the project environment, downloaded the required packages (node.js and express.js).
 - Added POST and GET routes to ensure correct retrieval of data from the server.
 - Acquired API credentials from OpenWeatherMap website.
 - Created async functions to fetch weather data and store it on my local server.